 Program overview

-• Course Load: Approximately 25 hours per week in lectures and labs, with an additional 25 hours for assignments and studying
+• Approximately 25 hours per week dedicated to lectures and labs, split evenly between theory and practical application.

 Featured Experiences

-• Hands-on experience with modern industrial equipment in well-equipped labs
+• Hands-on training with modern industrial equipment in well-equipped labs.

 Career Options

-Graduates of the Industrial Network Cybersecurity program can pursue various career paths in Canada, including:
+Graduates of the Industrial Network Cybersecurity program can pursue a variety of career opportunities in Canada, including:

-• Network Security Analyst: Responsible for protecting an organization's network from cyber threats and vulnerabilities.
+• Network Security Analyst: Responsible for monitoring and protecting an organization's network from cyber threats and vulnerabilities.

-• Industrial Control Systems Technician: Works on the installation, maintenance, and security of industrial control systems.
+• Industrial Control Systems Technician: Works on the installation, maintenance, and troubleshooting of industrial control systems and networks.

-• Cybersecurity Consultant: Advises organizations on best practices for securing their industrial networks and operational technology.
+• Cybersecurity Consultant: Provides expert advice to organizations on best practices for securing their industrial networks and systems.

-• Systems Administrator: Manages and maintains IT systems, ensuring their security and efficiency in industrial settings.
+• Systems Administrator: Manages and maintains the IT infrastructure, ensuring the security and efficiency of network operations.

-• Technical Sales Engineer: Provides technical support and expertise in selling cybersecurity solutions to industrial clients.
+• Technical Sales Engineer: Supports sales teams by providing technical expertise and solutions related to industrial networking and cybersecurity products.

-These roles are critical in various sectors, including manufacturing, energy management, and engineering consulting, where the demand for skilled professionals in industrial network cybersecurity continues to grow.
+These roles are essential in various sectors, including manufacturing, energy management, food processing, and engineering consulting, where the demand for skilled professionals in industrial network cybersecurity continues to grow.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.